saisandeep97/NeuronsUnchained/README.md

 Implementing Neural Networks from scratch and performing a classification & regression task to understand internal working on neural network.

-The library will be made up of documented classes and functions that allow users to easily construct a neural network with an arbitrary number of layers and nodes.
-Through implementing this library, we will understand more clearly the atomic components that make up a basic neural network.
+The library comprises documented classes and functions that allow users to easily construct a neural network with an arbitrary number of layers and nodes.
+By implementing this library, we will understand more clearly the atomic components of a basic neural network.

-## The `Layer` Class
+## The Layer Class

-For the layers we create in this assignment, it is worth it to create a parent class named `Layer` which defined the forward and backward functions that are used by all layers.
+For the layers we create in this assignment, it is worth it to create a parent class named Layer which defines the forward and backward functions used by all layers.
 In this way, we can take advantage of polymorphism to easily compute the forward and backward passes of the entire network.

-## `Linear` Layer
+## Linear Layer

 A class that implements a linear layer.
-The class  inherits the `Layer` class and implement both a `forward` and `backward` function.
+The class  inherits the `Layer` class and implement both a forward and backward function.
 For a given input, the forward pass is computed as

 $$